 - Replenishing tree stock through planting

-- Pathway creation
+- Pathway creation and maintenance

 We hold environmental sustainability as a core value.
 When resourcing our activity sessions or running training we are mindful of reducing waste and of the need to re-cycle and re-use rather than buying new.
 Through doing this we hope to demonstrate and encourage a wider respect for the environment.